regosen/get_cover_art/README.md

 _Pro Tip:_ If you have a cover.jpg in each album directory, you can use:
 "--use-folder-art before --folder-art-name cover.jpg --inline" and the local images will be used when present (avoiding network lookups).
-You could also specify "--output-filename cover.jpg" if you want to store the newly downloaded covers in a similar location (again, this is only sane in combination with --inline, in cases where each album is stored in a separate directory).
+You could also specify "--art-filename cover.jpg" if you want to store the newly downloaded covers in a similar location (again, this is only sane in combination with --inline, in cases where each album is stored in a separate directory).